peterlacko/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 * Using [webpack](https://webpack.js.org/) to transpile and bundle the files provided by the GoodData UI SDK into a single minified file that can be included by the `<script src=...>` HTML tag
 * Creating Vanilla JavaScript helper functions for attaching and detaching React components to/from DOM nodes
-* Copying the CSS style sheet from the GoodData UI SDK and including it in your HTML page using the `<link src…>` HTML tag
+* Copying the CSS style sheet from the GoodData UI SDK and including it in your HTML page using the `<link src=...>` HTML tag

 ## Sample Code